From towering peaks to ancient temples and vibrant festivals - discover when and how to visit this mountain kingdom safely

 Specialties: Yomari (sweet dumplings), chatamari (Nepali pizza).

-Activities: Enjoy a lesser-known jungle safari experience, spot Bengal tigers and exotic birds, and visit nearby Tharu villages.
+Activities: Lesser-known jungle safari, spot Bengal tigers and exotic birds, visit Tharu villages.

 Accommodation: Eco-resorts, jungle lodges.